link1905/system-design-101/content/docs/web-service/api-design/_index.md

 ### HATEOAS Or Not?

-{{< term hate >}} is considered the most challenging aspect of {{< term rest >}}.
+{{< term hate >}} is often considered the most challenging aspect of {{< term rest >}}.
-Many systems opt to **hardcode** links on the client side to simplify development, as {{< term hate >}} seems like an overhead.
-Moreover, hypermedia links largely extend the bandwidth usage of responses.
+Many systems choose to **hardcode** links on the client side to simplify development, viewing {{< term hate >}} as unnecessary overhead.
+Additionally, hypermedia links can noticeably increase the bandwidth consumption of responses.

-For my part, I've hardly implemented {{< term hate >}}, except for certain convenient tasks such as pagination or linking to the detailed version of a resource.
+Personally, I’ve rarely implemented {{< term hate >}}, except for certain convenient scenarios like pagination or linking to a detailed version of a resource.

-Let's say we have a server serving orders at `/users/{userId}/orders`.
+For example, suppose we have a server providing order data at `/users/{userId}/orders`.
-One day, it moves the resource to another section, e.g. `/orders/{userId}`.
-If the client side uses responded links, {{< term hate >}} helps it prevent the disruption.
+If one day, the resource is moved to `/orders/{userId}`, a client relying on response-provided links would remain unaffected — this is where {{< term hate >}} can help prevent disruptions.

-But more curiosities come to our mind
+However, this approach raises some concerns:

-- If the server tries to change the resource's structure, the client is also corrupted and needs to adapt.
+- If the server changes the structure of a resource, the client might still break and require adjustments.
-- How can clients directly access a resource?
+- How do clients directly access a specific resource?
-  Let's say we create an entrance endpoint (e.g. `/index`) listing all interfaces.
+  Imagine creating an entry endpoint (e.g. `/index`) listing all available interfaces.
-  If they want to access a sub resource, how do they know which is its parent?
+  If a client needs to reach a sub-resource, how would it determine its parent?
-  Moreover, it's extremely wasteful to go a long way, handle multiple responses to just reach a single resource.
+  It would be inefficient to traverse multiple layers and handle several responses just to reach a single resource.

-At the end of the day,
-I still need a document fully reflecting the running APIs.
+Ultimately, I still rely on having a **documented, up-to-date description of the active APIs**.
-Thus, I've hardly seen the real influence of {{< term hate >}} and frequently ignored it.
+For this reason, I’ve rarely witnessed the practical benefits of {{< term hate >}} and often choose to ignore it.

-I see that {{< term hate >}} is useful for **Server-side Rendering (SSR)**, when the server side controls and returns complete views (e.g. `HTML` pages).
+That said, I do see where {{< term hate >}} makes sense — for example, in **Server-side Rendering (SSR)** scenarios, where the server fully controls and returns complete views (like {{< term html >}} pages).
-But that couples the server and client sides, it can be problematic when the backend serves different client types.
+But this tightly couples the server and client, which can become problematic when the backend needs to serve different types of clients.

 ## API Versioning

 {{< term apiv >}} is the practice of managing changes to an API without breaking existing clients.
 Clients can choose the version that suits them, enabling the server to evolve independently.

 Generally, a new version should be introduced if: